Owen3H/twittxr/README.md

 - Intuitive syntax and included types.

 #### ❌ Drawbacks
-- When getting a Timeline, only the latest 20 Tweets are returned.
+- When getting a Timeline, only up to `100` Tweets can be returned.
 - NSFW/Sensitive content requires passing your session `Cookie` string via the `options` param.

 ## Install & Import